Gelfand-Kirillov conjecture as a first-order formula: Introduction

-Moreover, $\phi_\Sigma$ and $\phi_W$ are {\bf naturally} constructed as existential closures of boolean combinations of atomic formulas in the language\footnote{Obviously, since $ACF_0$ admits quantifier elimination, every sentence in the language of rings is equivalent to a boolean combination of atomic sentences.}. \end{theorem}
+Moreover, $\phi_\Sigma$ is {\bf naturally} constructed as a existential closure of boolean combinations of atomic formulas in the language$^3$. \footnote{$^3$Obviously, since $ACF_0$ admits quantifier elimination, every sentence in the language of rings is equivalent to a boolean combination of atomic sentences.} \end{theorem}

+This theorem is surprising because there is no a priori reason for the Gelfand-Kirillov Conjecture to be expressed in a first-order formula.
+In what follows, $\A$ will denote the field of algebraic numbers.

+To have a better understanding of what is happening, lets recall some ring theory.
+Let $\mathcal{R}=\mathcal{L}(1,0,+,*,-)$ be the first-order language of rings, and $\mathcal{R}^2$ the second-order language of rings.

+Given a ring $E$, we want to define its Jacobson radical, denoted here by $J_E$, as a predicate: $J_E(r)$, where given $r \in E$, $J_E(r)$ means that $r \in J_E$.
+Our discussion of the Jacobson radical is classical; see, e. g., \cite{Lam}.

+A first definition of $J_E$ might be: the intersection of the anihilators of all irreducible left $E$-modules.
+If this is to be the definition, we must work in ZFC: there will be a first-order formula in the language of ZFC, $\phi(x)$, containing $x$ as the only free variable, such that $J_E(r)$ if and only if